Oughter Ard

-Oughterard (/ˌuːxtərˈɑːrd/; Uachtar Aird, "a high place") is an ecclesiastical hilltop site, graveyard, townland, and formerly a parish, borough and royal manor in County Kildare, nowadays part of the community of Ardclough, close to the Dublin border.
-It is the burial place of Arthur Guinness.
+Oughterard (/ˌuːxtərˈɑːrd/; Uachtar Aird, "a high place") is an ecclesiastical hilltop site, graveyard, townland, civil parish, and formerly a borough and royal manor in County Kildare, Ireland.
+It lies close to the community of Ardclough and the border between County Kildare and Dublin.
+Oughterard is the burial place of Arthur Guinness.

+Geography

+The civil parish of Oughterard, in County Kildare, lies within the historical barony of South Salt.
+The Placenames Database of Ireland records 10 townlands within Oughterard civil parish, including Oughterard townland itself as well as the townlands of Bishopscourt Lower and Upper, Blackhill, Boston, Castlewarden North and South, Huttonread, Quinsborough, and Tuckmilltown.

+Oughterard also gives its name to an electoral division (ED) in the area.
+As of the 2011 census, the Oughterard ED had a population of 726, rising to 846 by the time of the 2022 census.

+The village of Ardclough is nearby.

+History

-Foundation
+Foundation of monastery

-The round tower and ancient monastery is associated with a nunnery established c.
+The round tower and ancient monastery at Oughter Ard is associated with a nunnery established c.
 605 AD by foundress Saint Briga (feast day 21 January).

 Bríga, daughter of Congall, who is also associated with Brideschurch near Sallins, and possibly with Kilbride in County Waterford, is not to be confused with Brigit of Kildare daughter of Dubhthach, the famous St Brigid whose feast day was 1 February; St Brigid, daughter of Doma, whose feast day was 7 February; or the earlier St Brigid, daughter of Neman, also associated with Kildare and said to have been veiled by St Patrick, whose feast day was 9 March (Seathrún Céitinn's History of Ireland 1841 edition edited by Dermod O'Connor lists 14 saints gleaned from the martyrologies and heroic literature each called Brigid, not including Bríga or Brigit of Kildare.).
 The Martyrology of Donegal lists Brighit daughter of Diomman (feast day 21 May), Brighit of Moin-miolain (feast day on 9 March), and what may be five more: Brigid the daughter of Leinin (associated with Killiney, feast day 6 March), Brighit of Cillmuine (12 November), Brighe of Cairbre (feast day 7 January). and two other Brighits (feast days 9 March, the second Brigit of that date, and 30 Sept).

 The pre-Christian site stands on a ley line between the Longstone Rath and running north to a ford over the River Liffey at Donaghcumper Church, Celbridge.
 The early Christian Church often built upon formerly druidic sites.